Image

 10:00 am 2:00 pm

-Register by March 21 to attend this year's Dr. Solomon Carter Fuller celebration, named after the first African American psychiatrist and a pioneer in Alzheimer’s disease research.
+The Dr. Solomon Carter Fuller celebration is named after the first African American psychiatrist and a pioneer in Alzheimer’s disease research.
 It is held annually to increase awareness of Alzheimer’s disease in the African American community and provide education and resources to encourage a brain healthy lifestyle.
 Dr. Lisa Barnes, the Alla V. and Solomon Jesmer professor of gerontology and geriatric medicine within the Department of Neurological Sciences at Rush University in Chicago, will present the keynote address.

 9:30 am 11:30 am